tuongphantrue/currency-rate-emailer/README.md

 - Includes a side-by-side all-sources comparison table
 - Converts common VND amounts into every watched currency
 - Records rate history and includes a weekly trend summary
+- Includes 1-week / 1-month / 1-year rate charts, embedded as images in the HTML email
 - Sends both plain-text and responsive HTML email content
 - Continues with a partial digest when individual sources fail
 - Sends a distinct alert when every source fails